-Per class, participants will start in the following sequence:
+Per class, participants will start in the following sequence:\ class sequence: Sport class and Tour class combined, Expert class.

-- Wednesday by competition number, ascending per class; class sequence: Expert class and Sport class combined, Tour class. - Thursday by competition number, ascending per class; class sequence: Expert class and Sport class combined, Tour class. - Friday by competition number, descending per class; class sequence: Tour class, Expert class and Sport class combined. - Saturday in alphabetical order of drivers' surname; class sequence: Tour class, Expert class and Sport class combined. - Sunday by competition number ascending, including adjustments by organisation committee; class sequence: Expert class and Sport class combined, Tour class.
+- Thursday by competition number, ascending per class; class sequence: Expert class and Sport class combined, Tour class. - Friday by competition number, descending per class;

+- Saturday in alphabetical order of drivers' surname; class sequence: Tour class, Expert class and Sport class combined. - Sunday by competition number ascending, including adjustments by organisation committee\\; class sequence: Expert class and Sport class combined, Tour class.

-On the last page of the road books for the afternoon Sections on Wednesday, Thursday, Friday and Saturday, the starting sequence per class and the start time of the first participant for the following day are specified.
+On the last page of the road books for the afternoon Sections on Thursday, Friday and Saturday, the starting sequence per class and the start time of the first participant for the following day are specified.
 Crews must be present at the start location 15 minutes before their start time.
 Crews must check the notice board every day for the planned start times and the start sequence for the following Leg.

-^{} may be adjusted/changed by the organisation committee.
+\ may be adjusted/changed by the organisation committee.

-^{}the organisation committee may arrange for the top five crews of the intermediate rankings to start with more time between them, whereby the highest ranked crew in the classes starts first.
+\\the organisation committee may arrange for the top five crews of the intermediate rankings to start with more time between them, whereby the highest ranked crew in the classes starts first.